 Who We Are

-Our aims are to reduce social isolation, to facilitate change, and to improve the quality of life for homeless and vulnerable men and women aged 18 years and over.
+Our aims are to reduce social isolation, to facilitate change, and to improve the quality of life for vulnerable and socially isolated men and women aged 18 years and over.
 The Vine Centre creates a welcoming and encouraging environment for everyone in the local community or referred clients seeking assistance.

 Our aim with all client groups is that they embark on a journey with us and in so doing, restore personal confidence and aspirations leading to a pathway of renewed hope and opportunity for each of them.

 Mrs. Jane Coleman - Treasurer

 Meet the team